LabNeuroCogDevel/LabHacks/readme.md

 [Meta Neuro Papers](#Papers)
 ##
 ## Analysis
 * Start with a clear and universal directory structure for organizing your analysis, data, figures, etc. [Here](http://nikola.me/folder_structure.html) is a template you can follow for a transparent directory structure.
+For MR, see [BIDS](#Doing fMRI) below.

 * [Atom](https://atom.io/) is very powerful and free text editor that integrates seamlessly with github.
 Use it for writing experimental code, scanner code, bash scripts and so on.